Clazariuk1/breakout-clone/readme.md

 ![GameImage](/breakoutGame.png)

+<p>Codedex is an online learning platform dedicated to teaching the next generation of programmers the fundamentals they need to get their foot in the door in the professional world.
+Check out their main website here: <a href="https://www.codedex.io/home">Codedex</a></p>

+<p>Breakout is an early days of the internet computer game that acts much like single player Pong- you control a single paddle bouncing a ball against it and into a set of bricks.
+Destroy bricks by bouncing into them, but don't let the ball go out of bounds by missing it with the paddle, or else you'll lose a life!
+Check out the history of the game Breakout here: <a href="https://en.wikipedia.org/wiki/Breakout_(video_game)">Breakout Game</a></p>

 <h3>GETTING STARTED</h3>
 <p>
 In order to run this program, there's a couple of steps we'll have to follow to get you squared away.
 If you've already got python3 installed you're winning the game!